kellyyfoo/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

   - This is a multi-stage Dockerfile, as indicated by the 2 instructions with `FROM`.
 The first stage builds the application using Maven.
 It uses the base image from Maven, copies the application source and then builds using Maven commands.
 The second stage is the actual application image, which uses the _ear_ file produced by the first stage.

   - The base image for this application image is `openliberty/open-liberty`, which is the official image for Open Liberty.
 The tag `full-java8-openj9-ubi` indicates the version of Java and that this image is based on Red Hat's Universal Base Image (UBI).
 We recommend using UBI images.
 The `full` keyword indicates that this image comes with additional Liberty features.
-There is also an image with `kernel`, which comes with the bare minimum server.
+There is also an image with `kernel-slim`, which comes with the bare minimum server.
 In this case we are using the latest available image.
-But you can specify a specific Open Liberty release (for example: `20.0.0.3-full-java8-openj9-ubi`).
+But you can specify a specific Open Liberty release (for example: `21.0.0.3-full-java8-openj9-ubi`).

   - Copy everything that the application needs into the container including the necessary db2 drivers.